psithur/govhack-24-parlipulse/README.md

 |	STATEMENTS BY THE SPEAKER	|	2	|

+A big motivation for me in participating in GovHack is to make public datasets more accessable, so as part of this challenge I am providing a full copy of the JSON version of the Hansard dataset for over 10 years.

-So, by providing a JSON version of the Hansard dataset for over 10 years, we have a dataset that is **far** more usable than PDF or XML of individual sittings for several reasons:
+This means everyone has a dataset that is **far** more usable than PDF or XML of individual sittings for several reasons:

 1. Ease of Analysis and Processing: